Charles Milliard: Political career

-Involved with the Quebec Liberal Party since 1998, Charles Milliard was invited to run in the federal by-election in the riding of LaSalle–Émard–Verdun by Justin Trudeau's Liberal Party of Canada in 2024.
-He refused this invitation and officially entered the race for the leadership of the Quebec Liberal Party in the 2025 Quebec Liberal Party leadership election.
-He stood against the former Canadian federal Minister of Transport, Pablo Rodriguez, the former mayor of the city of Montréal, Denis Coderre, the lawyer Marc Bélanger, Karl Blackburn and Marco Roy.
-His platform focuses on issues of economy, education, health and transportation.
-He was defeated by Rodriguez with a narrow margin of 52% to 48%.
+In 2024, Milliard declared his candidacy for the 2025 Quebec Liberal Party leadership election on LinkedIn.
+He stood against former federal Minister of Transport Pablo Rodriguez, who was the front runner, Marc Bélanger, Karl Blackburn and Mario Roy.
+Milliard ran on generational renewal and focused his platform on the issues of the economy, education, health and transportation.
+He stated that political vision around engagement should be inspirational not hostile.
+Milliard was defeated by Rodriguez with a narrow margin of roughly 52% to 48% in the second round.